 Individuals From Abroad

-The UAE Corporate Tax will only apply to multinational companies and individuals that do trade or business in the UAE regularly or on the continuous basis.
+The UAE Corporate Tax will only apply to multinational companies and individuals that do trade or business in the UAE regularly or on a continuous basis.
 In the vast majority of circumstances, dividends, capital gains, interest, royalties, and other investment returns will be exempt from UAE corporation tax.

 Free Zone in the United Arab Emirates